-During the financial year, the Company paid a premium in respect of a contract insuring the directors of the Company (as named above), the company secretary(ies), and all executive officers of the Company and of any related body corporate against a liability incurred as such a director, secretary or executive officer to the extent permitted by the Corporations Act 2001.
+During the financial year, the Company paid a premium in respect of a contract insuring the directors of the Company (as named above), the company secretary, and all executive officers of the Company and of any related body corporate against a liability incurred as such a director, secretary or executive officer to the extent permitted by the Corporations Act 2001.
+The policy expired in October 2017 and was not renewed.
 The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.